-ClassHook is completely free to use!
-We may introduce pricing plans in the future, but there will always be a free component to ClassHook.
-You can rest assured that all of the features and content you have available today will also be available free of charge in the future!
+ClassHook has a generous free plan and a premium plan.
+Visit our pricing page for more information on cost.
+You can rest assured that all of the features and content you have available with the free plan today will also be available free of charge in the future!

 It is possible that YouTube may be blocked at your school.
 Since most of our clips are sourced from YouTube, you will not be able to take full advantage of ClassHook if YouTube is blocked.

 To verify that YouTube is blocked, click on the following clip and see if it loads: The Simpsons: Thermodynamics.
 If it loads and most other clips do not load, then YouTube is most likely blocked.

 Since internet policies are usually set at the school level, we recommend you speak with your school's IT department about unblocking YouTube.

 It is possible that your school has restricted YouTube for certain people (usually students), so you will need to sign into a Google Apps account that does not have YouTube restricted.